mikediessner/nubo/docs/_source/nubo.acquisition.rst

 .. admonition:: References
    :class: seealso

-   - D R Jones, M Schonlau, and W J Welch, "Efficient global optimization of expensive black-box functions," *Journal of global optimization*, vol. 13, no. 4, p.
+   - D R Jones, M Schonlau, and W J Welch, "Efficient Global Optimization of Expensive Black-Box Functions," *Journal of Global Optimization*, vol. 13, no. 4, p.
 566, 1998.
-   - N Srinivas, A Krause, S M Kakade, and M Seeger, "Gaussian process optimization in the bandit setting: No regret and experimental design," *Proceedings of the 27th international conference on machine learning*, p.
+   - N Srinivas, A Krause, S M Kakade, and M Seeger, "Gaussian Process Optimization in the Bandit Setting: No Regret and Experimental Design," *Proceedings of the 27th International Conference on Machine Learning*, p.
 1015-1022, 2010.

 .. automodule:: nubo.acquisition.analytical
    :members: